gabrielpadurean/mocker/README.md

 # Description
 Web application that behaves as a mock server.
-The application is built using the 3 layer architecture, with the major layers being presentation - business - dao.
+The application is built using the 3 layer architecture, with the major layers being `presentation - business - dao`.
 While having an UI the clients can also interaction programmatically with the application using the exposed **REST API**.

 ## Package structure
 Application consists of four main packages:
 + `api` used for the API exposed by the application
-+ `web` used for the web layer of the application
 + `service` used for the service layer of the application
++ `repository` used for the dao layer of the application
++ `domain` used for the domain model classes

 ## Running from command line
 Follow these steps to start the application: